 Comparing the way larger law firms work to something “like a supertanker”, Schlichter insists that smaller players, like Virtus, are much more manoeuvrable and better suited to serve the needs of small and medium-sized companies.
 Much of their new business comes from word-of-mouth recommendations, something Schlichter is very grateful for: “The ball has rolled in our direction,” he says.

 The firm started with just a handful of clients but, fuelled by strong demand in the local real-estate market, has carved out a niche for itself in conveyancing, serving both private and corporate buyers and sellers in the residential and commercial sectors.
-Five years on, Schlichter estimates that property transactions and company law cases, which he personally specialises in, as well as insolvency proceedings and litigation – ably handled by Agathon and Mathiassen – represent around 70% of Virtus’ overall billing.
+Six years on, Schlichter estimates that property transactions and company law cases, which he personally specialises in, as well as insolvency proceedings and litigation – ably handled by Agathon and Mathiassen – represent around 70% of Virtus’ overall billing.

 Just a year after its establishment, the firm moved offices to Frederiksberg, a proudly independent municipality which lies in the heart of Copenhagen.
 One of just eight firms located in the conservative and comparatively upmarket neighbourhood, Schlichter says it has benefited from locals’ “unexpected” desire to do business with those in their own area.

-That same year, Virtus was recommended to TEN, the European Network, by a colleague from their former firm, and joined in 2014.
+That same year, Virtus was recommended to TEN, The European Network, by a colleague from their former firm, and joined in 2014.
 While most of their shared work to date has been done in collaboration with the Swedish member, Sylwan och Fenger-Krog, Schlichter highlights the value of being able to offer trusted contacts throughout Europe to his clients from across Denmark: “We know the people and that they can handle cases in the best way possible,” he notes.
-“If we have a doubt, we can pick up the ‘phone and get answers to questions that lead us in the right direction.”
+“If we have a doubt, we can pick up the phone and get answers to questions that lead us in the right direction.”

 Likewise, Schlichter says that being part of TEN has helped with Virtus’s visibility in Google, citing an example where a Canadian client found them online thanks to the firm’s membership of the network.
 As the new Secretary of the Board, since May 2018, he will play a key role in TEN’s drive to continuing growing by a new member every year to cover all of the countries in the European Union.